Welcome to my diatribe of a skateboard. Volume 2!

 You ask us, the skateboarding customer to “Support the skateboard industry!” to which we can question what industry is it that we are supporting?
 It’s great that your hosting these young adults that want to run skateboarding as their career to which that is a part of the “Industry” but without a complete commitment to a local countries business or at least having the honesty to state that you did not manufacture the blanks then how genuine is your “Industry?”
 With that logic, we can give Mini-Logo “little” props for legally stating where the boards are coming from.
 But the industry has set up this perfect storm where if they don’t watch their asses; A foreign company can just walk on in with a cheaper board and wash everyone out.

 Stop buying from the Internet!
 Support your local skate shop!

 There’s a bigger problem, we are aware of at least three skate-shops in the Milwaukee, Wisconsin region.
 We visited them all!
 Let’s just say they need a lesson on how to conduct business!
-That you probably shouldn’t discriminate against the old overweight guy because that’s the kind man that will spend hundreds of dollars at your store.
+That you probably shouldn’t discriminate against the old overweight guy because that’s the kind of man that will spend hundreds of dollars at your store.
 Instead, we will walk out that door, Give Zumiez a few hundred in safety equipment.
 Also, give the internet a few hundred in parts for a complete board.
-Local shop with a bad attitude gets to enjoy NOTHING!
-Maybe our situation is rare in respects that the employees at Zumiez even call us by name when we stop in there.
+Local shop with bad attitude gets to enjoy NOTHING!
+Maybe our situation is rare in the respect that the employees at Zumiez even call us by name when we stop in there.
 But the skate shops in our area are victims of their demise.